 Another tip proven beneficial is to allow the pumpkin/marshmallow mixture to cool before adding in the rice krispies.
 Usually you can add the cereal right into the hot melted marshmallow, but you’ll want today’s mixture to slightly cool and thicken back up before the cereal goes in.
 Get it?
 Got it.
 Good.
 Moving on…

 The little white chocolate/pumpkin decoration on top was an afterthought and it’s completely optional.
-I happen to be a tad obsessed with those candy corn mellowcreme little pumpkins, so onto the treats they went.
-Plus, they’re just so darn cute!

 The pumpkin and all of those autumn spices hit all of the right notes, the white chocolate gives the treats some extra flair and the pumpkin candy is the Halloween cherry on top.
 They are the perfect no-bake treat for a fall day!Print